-\textit{Design.} The experimental design involves a comprehensive validation of distillation performance across diverse model architectures, specifically ResNet18, ResNet34, and ResNet50.
-These experiments aim to assess the efficacy of the distillation process in backdoor mitigation across varying model complexities.
-Performance metrics, ACC and ASR, will be evaluated to elucidate the impact of distillation on different ResNet architectures, providing valuable insights into the generalization capabilities and optimization potential across the model spectrum.
+\emph{The analysis of model architecture.} This experiment aims to assess the effectiveness of distillation for backdoor mitigation across varying model architectures.
+Performance metrics, ACC, and ASR, will be evaluated to elucidate the impact of distillation on different ResNet architectures, providing valuable insights into the generalization capabilities and optimization potential across the model spectrum.